section-engineering-education/engineering-education/content/articles/switch-vs-router-vs-hub/index.md

 ### Layer of each component in the OSI model

-The Open Systems Interconnection Model [OSI Model](https://www.imperva.com/learn/application-security/osi-model/) is a 7 layer model that is used to describe in a pictorial way how computer systems communicate.
-Switch, Router, and Hub each operate on a different layer.
+The [Open Systems Interconnection Model](https://www.imperva.com/learn/application-security/osi-model/)(OSI Model) is a 7 layer model that is used to describe in a pictorial way how computer systems communicate.
+A switch, router, and hub each operate on a different layer.

 #### Switch